-Preheat oven to 350F and line two baking pans with parchment paper.
-Use a 2″ cookie cutter to cut the rolled dough, place on the lined pans, and bake.
+Preheat the oven to 350F and line two baking pans with parchment paper.
+Use a 2″ cookie cutter to cut the rolled dough, place it on the lined pans, and bake.

-Please know that you can make this recipe using a food processor or using a bowl and a pastry cutter/your hands.
+Please know that you can make this recipe using a food processor or using a bowl and a pastry cutter/with your hands.
 If you would like to use a standing mixer, make sure the butter is soft, but please note the cookie might lose some of its tenderness.

 Few Important Notes About Cutting the Dough:

 - The dough is very crumbly and can break easily so please be gentle when handling it.
 Also, if the dough starts to warm up, you may need to use an offset spatula to lift it and place it on the pan.